The 13 Best Cheese and Cracker Pairings of All Time

 Incredibly creamy, Brie is one of the world’s most beloved soft cheeses and it — rind and all — goes on top of crackers of “the finest quality.”
 Those crackers, made with cranberries and toasted hazelnut, are Leslie Stowe Raincoast Crisps.
 The fig and olive variety, specifically, brings a fun salty-meets-sweet mix to the party.

 Fun fact: Manchego is a name-protected cheese made in Spain, specifically La Mancha, with milk from a Manchega sheep.
 It’s an aggressively salty cheese, and a delicious one at that — I’ve personally taken bites out of a wedge when I was unable (read: too lazy) to get my hands on a knife.
 Nut-based crackers, and ones made with almonds in particular, balance out the severity of the cheese.
 If your store carries Simple Mills, go for their Cracked Black Pepper crackers.

-Mozzarella, a traditional Italian cheese, has a more delicate flavor than some of its lower moisture, longer-aged neighbors.
+Mozzarella, a traditional Italian cheese, has a more delicate flavor than some of its lower-moisture, longer-aged neighbors.
 (Hi, Manchego!)
-When I’m buying a ball in the grocery store, I usually get BelGioioso Fresh Mozzarella.
+When we’re buying a ball in the grocery store, we usually get BelGioioso Fresh Mozzarella.
 Here’s where it gets interesting: My personal recommendation is to eat the mozz in tandem with these RW Garcia 3 Seed Sweet Potato Crackers, almost as a chaser.
 Cheese first.
 Cracker second.

-Don’t see your favorite pair?
-Tell us in the comments below!
+What’s your favorite cheese and cracker pairing?
+Tell us about it in the comments below.